LennaHammer/English/EVP/out/words_adjective.md

 ## 296. thirsty ## adjective
 /ˈθɜr.sti/
 [A2]needing to drink
-- We were hungry and thirsty by the end of our walk.
+- We were `hungry and` thirsty by the end of our walk.
-- I felt really thirsty during the game.
+- I `felt` really thirsty during the game.

 ## 297. true ## adjective
 /truː/ NOT FALSE
 [A2]based on facts and not imagined
-- The film is based on a true story.
+- The film is based on a true `story`.
-- Is it true that Lucy and Mark are getting married?
+- Is it true `that` Lucy and Mark are getting married?
-- Her story is only partly true.
+- Her story is only `partly` true.
-- Parents of young children often become depressed, and this is especially true of single parents.
+- Parents of young children often become depressed, and this is especially true `of` single parents.
-- Look at the sentences and decide whether they are true or false according to the text.
+- Look at the sentences and decide whether they are true `or false` according to the text.

 ## 298. unhappy ## adjective
 /ʌnˈhæp.i/ SAD
 [A2]sad
-- an unhappy childhood/marriage
+- an unhappy `childhood/marriage`
-- He made her really unhappy.
+- He `made` her really unhappy.

 ## 299. unusual ## adjective
 /ʌnˈjuː.ʒu.əl/
 [A2]different and not ordinary, often in a way that is interesting or exciting
-- an unusual situation/circumstance/occurrence
+- an unusual `situation/circumstance/occurrence`
-- He took the highly unusual step of making a public apology.
+- He took the `highly` unusual step of making a public apology.
-- It's fairly unusual to keep insects as pets.
+- It's fairly unusual `to` keep insects as pets.
-- I was actually on time, which is very unusual for me.
+- I was actually on time, which is very unusual `for` me.

 ## 300. upset ## adjective [never before noun]
 /ʌpˈset/
 [A2]unhappy or worried because something unpleasant has happened
-- They'd had an argument and she was still upset about it.
+- They'd had an argument and she was still upset `about` it.
-- Mike got very upset when I told him the news.
+- Mike `got` very upset when I told him the news.
-- She was very upset to hear that the trip had been canceled.
+- She was very upset `to` hear that the trip had been canceled.
-- He was very upset that you didn't reply to his messages.
+- He was very upset `that` you didn't reply to his messages.

 ## 301. useful ## adjective
 /ˈjuːs.fəl/
 [A2]helping you to do or achieve something
-- useful information/advice
+- useful `information/advice`
 - A good knife is probably one of the most useful things you can have in a kitchen.

 ## 302. usual ## adjective